epfl-ada/ada-2023-project-teamcajare2023/README.md

 | Jeanne | Preprocessing of Bechdel test, Geographical analysis |

 ## Questions
-- Concerning the Bechdel data set: when merging with the CMU dataset, we are left with around 5 000 movies (6.17 % of the original).
-Can we consider this data set usable even if our analysis relies on only a fraction of the movies ?
+- Concerning the Bechdel data set: when merging with the CMU dataset, we are left with around 5 000 movies ( only 6.17 % of the original).
+Can we consider this data set usable?